 Whether you’re looking for a souvenir or want to experience artists perfecting their craft, this place has it all.
 The central gallery focuses on showcasing works of art.
 Then you can head to various rooms to view paintings, purchase handcrafted jewelry, and even see guitars being made from scratch.

 Artisan Forge is filled with positive vibes and is a hub for artisans.
 It’s a fabulous place to go for one-of-a-kind works of art.
 While you’re there take a peek at the murals outside, experience a Chinese tea room, and grab a piece of artisan chocolate for the road!

 4. Sit by the river and have a beer at The Brewing Projekt.

-The Brewing Project prides itself on its stubbornly crafted beer, but their craft brews aren’t the only thing that’s impressive.
+The Brewing Projekt prides itself on its stubbornly crafted beer, but its craft brews aren’t the only thing that’s impressive.
 Like so many other businesses in downtown Eau Claire WI, the owner restored a dilapidated building.
 The result is tasty beer — and spiked seltzer — in a fabulous space.